k8hertweck/HertweckLabSOPs/treeViz.md

 add.scale.bar(0,10, length=0.01, cex=0.4)
 dev.off()
 ```

 Modify any numerical values to adjust font size and placement.
+Also see options for exporting files in different formats (postscript can also be useful for publications).